ben-from-earth/ViewThePlanets/README.md

 A small web app to view the planets from the heliocentric frame for any date.

 One small step for a web developer.
-This site can be viewed at ViewThePlanets.com
+This site can be viewed at ViewThePlanets.netlify.app